 If the answer is No, you may need to think about how you get buy-in to this process.
-Write down below how you might request or encourage involvement.
+Consider how you might request or encourage involvement.

-If Unsure, speaking to the individuals you listed earlier is a good start.
+If unsure, speaking to the individuals you listed earlier is a good start.